 Compensation of the CEO.
 As with other executive officers, the compensation package for the Chief Executive Officer is comprised of base salary, bonus opportunity, and stock-based compensation.
 In determining the base salary for the CEO, the Committee, with the advice of Watson Wyatt, relied significantly on comparisons with a select group of specific peer companies as well as several reputable published compensation surveys for industrial manufacturers.
-Insofar as the Company began its existence as an independent, publicly traded company in October 1999, the Committee did not consider past performance of the Company in setting the CEO's base salary for Fiscal 2000.
-The Committee, however, intends to review the CEO's base salary on an annual basis and to include numerous qualitative and quantitative factors, including operating results and changes in shareholder value, in making future adjustments.
-For Fiscal 2000, the Committee established Mr. Bloss' base salary at \$400,000.
+In addition, the Committee considered the operating results and change in stockholder value of the Company for Fiscal 2000 in determining the CEO's base salary for Fiscal 2001.
+For Fiscal 2001, the Committee established Mr. Bloss' salary at \$420,000.
 To establish the CEO's bonus opportunity, the Committee established specific goals consistent with those established for other corporate executive officers under the Bonus Plan.
 In determining the maximum percentage opportunity for the CEO under the Bonus Plan, the Committee considered comparable data from specific peer companies as well as other industrial manufacturers.
-For Fiscal 2000, the Committee set Mr. Bloss' maximum bonus opportunity under the Bonus Plan at 75%.
-As a result of the Company's performance against the established goals, Mr. Bloss received a bonus of \$146,621 for Fiscal 2000.
+For Fiscal 2001, the Committee set Mr. Bloss' maximum bonus opportunity under the Bonus Plan at 75%.
+As a result of the Company's performance against the established goals, Mr. Bloss received a bonus of \$274,681 for Fiscal 2001.
 At Mr. Bloss' advance election, his entire bonus was deferred into the receipt of RSUs.
-In determining the appropriate level of stock-based compensation to award to each executive officer for Fiscal 2000, the Committee followed the implementing guidelines discussed above.
-For Fiscal 2000, Mr. Bloss received 105,000 nonqualified options which vest 20% per year from the date of grant.
+For Fiscal 2001, Mr. Bloss received 70,000 non-qualified options which vest 20% per year from the date of grant.

-Policy on Deductibility of Compensation.
-Section 162(m) of the Internal Revenue Code limits the deductibility on CIRCOR's tax return of annual compensation over \$1 million to any of the named executive officers unless, in general, the compensation is paid pursuant to a plan that is performance-related, non-discretionary and has been approved by our stockholders.
-The Compensation Committee's policy with regard to Section 162 (m) is to make every reasonable effort to ensure that compensation is deductible to the extent permitted while simultaneously providing our executives with appropriate rewards for their performance.
+Policy Regarding Section 162(m) of the Internal Revenue Code.
+Section 162(m) of the Internal Revenue Code limits the deductibility on the Company's tax return of compensation over \$1 million to any of the named executive officers unless, in general, the compensation is paid pursuant to a plan which is performance-related, non-discretionary and has been approved by our stockholders.
+The Compensation Committee's policy with respect to Section 162(m) is to make every reasonable effort to ensure that compensation is deductible to the extent permitted while simultaneously providing our executives with appropriate rewards for their performance.